Shane Wilkin

 Shane Wilkin (born August 8, 1970) is an American politician serving as a member of the Ohio State Senate.
 He previously served as a member of the Ohio House of Representatives, representing the 91st district from 2018 to 2023.
 A Republican, Wilkin's house district included all of Clinton, Highland and Pike counties and portions of Ross county.
 Prior to serving in the state House, Wilkin served three terms as a Highland County Commissioner.
 Professionally, he works as a realtor.

 In 2018, Wilkin entered the primary to succeed Speaker of the Ohio House of Representatives Cliff Rosenberger, but unexpectedly was appointed to Rosenberger's seat after the Speaker resigned following a campaign finance scandal.
 Wilkin was appointed after winning the Republican primary for the seat, defeating Rosenberger's preferred candidate, Beth Ann Ellis.
 He easily won the general election.

-FirstEnergy scandal

-In the aftermath of the largest corruption scandal in Ohio history—centered around former Speaker Larry Householder and the $60 million bribery scheme tied to House Bill 6 (HB 6)—Rep. Shane Wilkin came under scrutiny for his role as one of the bill’s two primary sponsors.
-See Ohio nuclear bribery scandal.

-According to campaign finance records, Wilkin received contributions from the FirstEnergy political action committee totaling $10,000 in 2018, $3,000 in early 2019, and $2,500 later in 2019, during the period surrounding the introduction and passage of HB 6.

-Wilkin co-sponsored HB 6, which provided a $1.3 billion ratepayer-funded bailout to two nuclear power plants previously owned by a FirstEnergy subsidiary.

-In a July 2020 interview following Householder’s arrest, Wilkin defended his sponsorship of HB 6 as a policy decision, citing the preservation of nuclear jobs and energy diversity, and denied involvement in or knowledge of the bribery scheme.

-While Wilkin was not charged with any crime, ethics groups and watchdog organizations highlighted his sponsorship of HB 6 and campaign contributions from FirstEnergy as emblematic of the utility’s extensive influence on Ohio’s legislature.
+Vote on expulsion of Larry Householder

+During the 134th Ohio General Assembly, Shane Wilkin voted against the expulsion of former Ohio House Speaker Larry Householder.
+At the time of the vote, Householder had been federally indicted in connection with the Ohio nuclear bribery scandal, which centered on the passage of House Bill 6.
+The Ohio House of Representatives voted 75–21 to expel Householder, with Shane Wilkin among the 21 Republican members who opposed the resolution.